Quentin Tarantino Calls Confederate Flag an "American Swastika"

 But Tarantino says that the event that affected him most deeply was the mass shooting at Mother Emanuel Church in Charleston, S.C., during which eight African-American parishioners and their pastor were shot and killed during a prayer meeting by — as Tarantino describes — "a white supremacist asshole … who wraps himself up in the Rebel flag."

-Tarantino explains that the Mother Emanuel shooting actually brushed up against his fictional story so closely that, for the first time, the unfolding of actual events made a line he had written too obvious: At the beginning of the film, Walter Goggins' sheriff delivers a diatribe that ends with the line, "When n— are scared, that’s when white folks are safe."
+Tarantino explains that the Mother Emanuel shooting actually brushed up against his fictional story so closely that, for the first time, the unfolding of actual events made a line he had written too obvious: At the beginning of the film, Walton Goggins' sheriff delivers a diatribe that ends with the line, "When n— are scared, that’s when white folks are safe."
 Originally, the line referenced the sheriff's own killing of blacks during the Civil War, with him instead saying: "You ask the white folks of South Carolina if they feel safe."

 The director adds that he was surprised by what happened after the shootings.